Want more business tips?

 1. Create a Google Business Profile

 Building a free Google Business Profile is the best way to connect with customers through Google Search and Maps.
-According to a recent Brandify survey, 77% of consumers said they use Google Maps to search for nearby businesses, and 84% of consumers said they searched for a restaurant online in the last 30 days.
+According to a Brandify survey, 77% of consumers said they use Google Maps to search for nearby businesses, and 84% of consumers said they searched for a restaurant online in the last 30 days.

-2. Host Online Events
+2. Host online events

 Do you run an exercise studio?
 Host an online class.
 Are you a restaurant owner?
 Consider launching a cooking, taste-tasting, or even eating contest series.
 This is a chance for you to get creative with not only your strategy for growing an online following, but also engaging your existing customer base in an innovative way.